 The efficiency gains are also showing up on the P&L. Upwork achieved a 29% EBITDA margin by using AI to automate core workflows.
 Amazon estimates a 20-25% reduction in per-unit operating costs in warehouses with AI-driven robotics.
 And organizations with high internal adoption of AI tools are reporting productivity increases of 15% to 30%.

-The transition from an AI-enabled posture to an AI-native strategy is not an IT project; it is a business transformation that must be owned by the C-suite.
-Gen AI is not a tool that employees “use” like any other app.
-It is a capability that changes how work is done, how decisions are made, and how value is created.
+The transition from an AI-enabled posture to an AI-native strategy is not an IT project; it’s a business transformation that must be driven by the C-suite.
 As Aaron Levie of Box warned, "Every business is going to become an AI-first business—or be beaten by one."

 The evidence from the market, the data from industry reports, and the blueprints from pioneering companies all point to the same conclusion: a superficial, "bolt-on" approach to AI is a recipe for strategic mediocrity.
 It promises incremental gains but delivers complexity, risk, and a persistent state of competitive vulnerability.